Pro Forma Invoices

 ON_LastInvoiceRun on all related source records to allow generating the final invoice.

-If appropriate, you can use a custom process to be triggered from a source record.
-Applying the specific Apex class that JustOn provides for this purpose, your process
+If appropriate, you can use a custom flow to be triggered from a source record.
+Applying the specific Apex class that JustOn provides for this purpose, your flow

 - sets pro forma invoices to the status